 Vittala Temple

-Inside this complex you find the Stone Chariot and considered to be the most stunning architecture of the Vijayanagara kingdom.
+Inside this complex you find the Stone Chariot and is considered to be the most stunning architecture of the Vijayanagara kingdom.
 The Stone Chariot is located in the courtyard of the temple and is in fact a shrine built in the form of a chariot.
 Around the campus you can see ruins of the township Vittalapura.

 King’s Balance